Artikeln är på Engelska, översättning pågår…

 - Raw 1.5 Extended with Racks and pinions

-Raw 1.5 standard model is a 100x100cm machine with belt or racks.
-Raw 1.5 Extended is the longer version of a raw machine and has racks as the only alternative.
+Raw 1.5 standard model is a 990x990mm machine with belt, racks or ball screw.
+Raw 1.5 Extended is the longer version of a raw machine and has racks or ball screw as the only alternative.

 Raw with timing belt and pulleys.
 The machine is designed to use 15mm wide belts with 12-20 teeth pulleys.
 Timing belt can be good or bad depending on how you use them.
 I have seen many projects that builds CNC machines with a G2 timing belt that is 6mm wide.
 These are like rubber bands and are only suitable for 3D printers, decal and paper cutting machines.
 The backlash with a 6mm belt must be brutal.
 I use timing belts for my machines as well but these are HTD3M belts 15mm wide and with a steel core.
 These work very well and you can even turn the belt upside down to avoid dirt.
 I like belts, they are cheap and easy to replace.
 As with the rack you will get speed and strength and very good accuracy.
 I recommend you to use belts for your first machine.
 Belt machines runs smoother than a rack machine and I usually recommend timing belt before racks for machines under 1 meter.